Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 3. 2001

-Khavinson & Razumovsky publish open-label uncontrolled retinitis pigmentosa human trial (n=162) reporting 90% clinical improvement.
-No control group, no blinding — largest published Epitalon human study by subject count, but methodologically weak.
+Khavinson & Razumovsky publish open-label uncontrolled retinitis pigmentosa study (n=162) reporting 90% clinical improvement.
+No control group, no blinding; methodologically weak and not independently replicated.

 4. 2002